 It is also important to remember that the skills of the keeper and knowledge of the needs of the species in question also have an impact on animal welfare.
 Before acquiring animals, it is necessary to learn about the behaviour, care, and the nutritional needs of sheep and goats and the requirements for the place where they are kept.
-It must also be taken into account that sheep and goats are social animals and it is not recommended to keep them alone.
+In this context, it should be noted that sheep and goats must have access to shelter from the weather in the pasture.
+Shelter can either be built or, for example, formed by trees.
+It must also be taken into account that sheep and goats are social animals and herd animals so it is not recommended to keep them alone.

 The owner is responsible for the health and welfare of his animals throughout their lifetime.

 - Register where the sheep and goats are kept (establishments) and the keeping of these animals in the electronic Eläintenpitäjä- ja pitopaikkarekisteri (Register of animal keepers and establishments) or notify them to the rural business authority in your municipality

 - In a town plan zone, contact the health protection authority and, if necessary, the construction supervision department of your municipality

 - Comply with regulations related to the registration of sheep and goats

 - Read the animal welfare regulations applying to sheep and goats

 - Animals from abroad?
 Remember the import requirements!

 - Take care of animal health and the prevention of animal diseases

 - Keep a record of the number of animals and the medication given to them